Fever of unknown origin: Diagnosis

 A comprehensive and meticulous history (i.e. illness of family members, recent visit to the tropics, medication), repeated physical examination (i.e. skin rash, eschar, lymphadenopathy, heart murmur) and myriad laboratory tests (serological, blood culture, immunological) are the cornerstone of finding the cause.

 Other investigations may be needed.
 Ultrasound may show cholelithiasis, echocardiography may be needed in suspected endocarditis and a CT-scan may show infection or malignancy of internal organs.
 Another technique is Gallium-67 scanning which seems to visualize chronic infections more effectively.
 Invasive techniques (biopsy and laparotomy for pathological and bacteriological examination) may be required before a definite diagnosis is possible.

 Positron emission tomography using radioactively labelled fluorodeoxyglucose (FDG) has been reported to have a sensitivity of 84% and a specificity of 86% for localizing the source of fever of unknown origin.

 Despite all this, diagnosis may only be suggested by the therapy chosen.
-When a patient recovers after discontinuing medication it likely was drug fever, when antibiotics or antimycotics work it probably was infection.
-Empirical therapeutic trials should be used in those patients in which other techniques have failed.
+When a patient recovers after discontinuing medication, it likely was drug fever; when antibiotics or antimycotics work, it probably was infection.
+Empirical therapeutic trials should be used in those patients in whom other techniques have failed.

 Definition

-There is no universal agreement with regards to time criteria or other diagnostic criteria to diagnose a fever of unknown origin and various definitions have been used.
+There is no universal agreement with regards to time criteria or other diagnostic criteria to diagnose a fever of unknown origin, and various definitions have been used.

 In 1961 Petersdorf and Beeson suggested the following criteria: